skial/haxe.io/src/wwx/2014/Hugh Sanderson.md

 ## Which creatives/developers/artists do you admire most?

-I admire John Carmack for his early work 3d graphics, and Steve Wozniak because I cut my teeth on an apple ][.
+I admire John Carmack for his early work 3d graphics, and Steve Wozniak because I cut my teeth on an apple.

 ## What contributions are you proud of?